 Legislative Reference Bureau

 At the end of 2019 my team at HIC completed work on two websites designed and built concurrently: the State of Hawaii Legislative Reference Bureau (LRB) website and Public Access Room (PAR) website.
 These are websites used by the Hawaii State Legislature to house hundreds of documents and make them accessible to legislators, the media, and the public.

-Come to find out, a WordPress relational database and taxonomy expert (myself), a project manager with an iron will and the stamina to match (my partner), and a librarian with a Masters in Library Science (the client) make a pretty good team for tackling this kind of work.
-Together we were able accomplish our first task of organizing the database so that we could make the hundreds of documents easily accessible to anyone who needs to use them.
+Come to find out, a WordPress relational database and taxonomy expert (myself), a project manager with an iron will (my partner), and a librarian with a Masters in Library Science (the client) make a pretty good team for tackling this kind of work.
+Together we were able accomplish our first task of organizing the database so that we could make the hundreds of documents easily accessible.

 The LRB website features the publications mentioned previously and a lot of other information pages organized into a relatively shallow navigation structure.
 The LRB logo is in the original retro style of the cover pages of the publications.
 The homepage background image is a photo of the Hawaii Session Laws volumes, of which the library had walls of.

 The PAR site uses almost the same exact theme but we changed up the color scheme.
 This site features an action driven information structure and navigation that acts as a learning tool for the public to engage with the legislature.
 The homepage background image is a photo of the Public Access Room entrance, doors open, welcoming the public.

 This website won the 2020 Webaward for Outstanding Achievement.